Agoric/ag0/README.md

 Set up service
 Commands sent to Cosmovisor are sent to the underlying binary.
 For example, `cosmovisor version` is the same as typing `ag0 version`.
-Nevertheless, just as we would manage junod using a process manager, we would like to make sure Cosmovisor is automatically restarted if something happens, for example an error or reboot.
+Nevertheless, just as we would manage ag0 using a process manager, we would like to make sure Cosmovisor is automatically restarted if something happens, for example an error or reboot.

 ```bash
 sudo nano /etc/systemd/system/cosmovisor.service